vvuksan/dbrestadmin/README.md

 ## Security

-Security of the REST API is up to you at this point.
-I use basic auth to access the API.
+Security of the REST API is not that great at this point.
+You may want at a minimum use basic auth to access the API.
+Even with basic auth some of the functions like user creation do not have proper input validation/sanitization so beware.
+I will add those over time.